-- 1. The meeting was called to order at 10:05 a.m. by August Hoppe, Committee Co-Chair, in conformance with the Wisconsin Open Meeting Law. - 2.
-A roll call was conducted.
-A sign-in sheet was circulated.
-A quorum was present. - 3.
+- 1. The meeting was called to order at 10:10 a.m. by Owen Smith in conformance with the Wisconsin Open Meeting Law. - 2.
+A sign-in sheet was distributed.
+A quorum was not present. - 3.
 The committee reviewed the current roster.
-No changes were needed.
+The committee noted that the roster states one member's employer is out of business and the committee needs representatives from the west or northwest section of the state.